kyma-project/kyma/tests/components/istio/README.md

 ### Start the test suite

-Having met all the requirements simply run:
+To start the test suite, run:

 ```make test```